TAAA Mission, Constitution & Bylaws

-2. The President shall sign all papers which require authentication, shall issue all pardons and perform such other acts and duties as may be required by virtue of the Constitution and Bylaws.
+2. The President shall sign all papers which require authentication, and perform such other acts and duties as may be required by virtue of the Constitution and Bylaws.

 b.
 The President shall also have such other powers and perform such other duties as are inherent in and incident to the office, and which are not in conflict with the provisions of the Constitution and Bylaws.